Qovery/qovery-client-go/docs/ApplicationAdvancedSettings.md

 NewApplicationAdvancedSettingsWithDefaults instantiates a new ApplicationAdvancedSettings object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetDeploymentDelayStartTimeSec

-`func (o *ApplicationAdvancedSettings) GetDeploymentDelayStartTimeSec() int32`

-GetDeploymentDelayStartTimeSec returns the DeploymentDelayStartTimeSec field if non-nil, zero value otherwise.

-### GetDeploymentDelayStartTimeSecOk

-`func (o *ApplicationAdvancedSettings) GetDeploymentDelayStartTimeSecOk() (*int32, bool)`

-GetDeploymentDelayStartTimeSecOk returns a tuple with the DeploymentDelayStartTimeSec field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetDeploymentDelayStartTimeSec

-`func (o *ApplicationAdvancedSettings) SetDeploymentDelayStartTimeSec(v int32)`

-SetDeploymentDelayStartTimeSec sets DeploymentDelayStartTimeSec field to given value.

-### HasDeploymentDelayStartTimeSec

-`func (o *ApplicationAdvancedSettings) HasDeploymentDelayStartTimeSec() bool`

-HasDeploymentDelayStartTimeSec returns a boolean if a field has been set.

 ### GetDeploymentCustomDomainCheckEnabled